jorgeavilacartes/dl-pipeline/README.md

 # Instantiate MonitorValues with the desired variables to monitor as strings in a list or tuple
 mv = MonitorValues(['x','y','z'])

+# What happens if variables to be monitored does not exists yet?
+'None' will be assing
+mv()

 for x,y,z in zip_longest(range(3),range(4),range(5)):
   # Call the instance class to monitor the values